“Nothing comes from nothing

 Mike, on the left hand side of the picture, is a grandfather in his seventies, who, after a successful career running a company, comes in to help regularly.
 He is also responsible for fixing things in the warehouse and building whatever is needed.
 In this regard he is willing to work on any problem that comes his way.
 He and I assembled a bunch of mobile racks (similar of the ones you see in the picture) a few months ago.

-Guliz, next to Mike, used to work for the embassy of her country in DC for many years, and seems to spend a lot of her time outside of Manna speaking up about different social causes, not the least of which is the effect of the drift towards autocratic governance in her country of origin.
+Guliz, next to Mike, used to work for the US.
+State Dept, Turkish Culture & Language Section in DC for many years, and seems to spend a lot of her time outside of Manna speaking up about different social causes, not the least of which is the effect of the drift towards autocratic governance in her country of origin.
 She is a “live wire” when it comes to getting things done.

 The tall guy next to me (towards the center of the picture, in the back wearing black) is Steve.
 He retired from a government job and he volunteers two days a week at Manna.
 He started about the same time I did.
 He is the steady guy who knows what needs to be done at all times, and also jumps in to help with anything and everything where needed.